ctg-tme/audio-zone-manager-library-macro/README.md

   - Unset: This only occurs on setup, when no audio data has been fed into the script.
 If at least 1 Audio ConnectorId, or SubIds, are Low or High, the Zone is no longer Unset

 ### How is the Audio data evaluated?
-- in Version 0.7.0 of the AZM Lib, only the Audio VuMeter data is evaluated
+- The TrackZones Event Subscribes to the Audio VuMeter of your defined microphones
 - This data is packaged into **```"bins"```** that are instantiated in an **```[X]_Bucket```** Class during the Zone Setup process
 - These bins will fill up at a pace that's defined by both your **```Sample Size```** and **```Sample Rate```** value in the AudioConfiguration Object
 - Once a bin matches the **```Sample Size```** value, the data collected is then Averaged and Compared against the **```High```** and **```Low```** thresholds set in the AudioConfiguration Object, then the bin is cleared for the next batch of data